I Want To Work In ..... Accountancy

 - Finding Out More

 - Accountancy PRACTICE INTERVIEW (separate page)

-Neither do you need a degree in business administration, maths or any other specific subject – graduates in all subjects, from Anthropology to Zoology can and do become successful accountants.
+You do not have to have a degree in accounting, business or maths to become an accountant!
+Graduates in all subjects, from Anthropology to Zoology can and do become successful accountants.

 Top Reasons for Applying to Accountancy

 Opportunities for professional qualifications 33% Good long-term career prospects 32% Quality of training and development 31% Availability of jobs 25% Excellent starting salaries 25% Able to use your degree subject 25% Interested in content of work 24% Work is intellectually demanding 22% Good job security 19% Good work-life balance 14%Source: The UK Graduate Careers Survey AGR/The Times

 - The Institute of Chartered Accountants in Scotland